'Times Are A-Changin' — Shifting Risks and Priorities in the Private Equity Landscape

 Survey: Finance Leaders From Private Equity-Owned Firms Identify Top Priorities

-Security and data privacy, enhanced data analytics, process improvements and challenges with regulators are among the major overall priority items identified by private equity-owned organizations heading into 2022.
+Security and data privacy, enhanced data analytics, process improvements and challenges with regulators are among the major overall priority items identified by private equity-owned organisations heading into 2022.

-- Click here to read about Protiviti’s latest Global Finance Trends Survey and the responses from 800 finance leaders at organizations owned completely or partially by PE firms.
+- Click here to read about Protiviti’s latest Global Finance Trends Survey and the responses from 800 finance leaders at organisations owned completely or partially by PE firms.

 Private equity-owned healthcare company takes on revenue recognition to strengthen its IPO foundation